Configure branch protection

 Before configuring branch protection:

 Trunk Merge Queue respects GitHub's branch protection rules and works with both Classic branch protection rules and Rulesets.
-Since Merge Queue ultimately merges pull requests through GitHub, any protection rules on your target branch (like required code reviews or status checks) will still apply.
+Branch protection plays two distinct roles in how the queue operates:

 Trunk Merge Queue can test pull requests in two ways.
 Choose the approach that fits your CI setup: